 We appreciate your interest in the Town’s finances and also your concern about the overall health and vitality of the Town.
 Thank you for taking the time to contact us.

 Can the Town decide to change Electricity providers for various neighborhoods?
-I'd like to use a utility that supports renewables fully.DiscDancer asked about 1 year agoThe Town has a franchise agreement with IREA to provide electricity to all properties within our boundary.
+I'd like to use a utility that supports renewables fully.DiscDancer asked over 1 year agoThe Town has a franchise agreement with IREA to provide electricity to all properties within our boundary.
 This franchise agreement ensures all properties have access to reliable power and also includes other benefits for our residents.
 IREA generates and purchases a portion of their energy from renewable sources including wind and solar.
 They also have plans to construct millions of dollars of additional renewable generating sources in the future.
 For more information, please contact visit IREA’s website at : https://irea.coop/Andy AndersonCommunications Coordinatoraanderson@parkeronline.org

 We are in love with Parker and are looking forward to relocating there in May/June of this year.
-Is there a link on the Town page that would provide helpful tips for moving to the area?tginter asked about 1 year ago
+Is there a link on the Town page that would provide helpful tips for moving to the area?tginter asked over 1 year ago

 There sure are!
 Two great online resources for people who want to become more familiar with Parker are our various community brochures (www.ParkerOnline.org/Brochures), which include a "New Resident Guide to Parker," as well as our Visitors Guide (www.ParkerOnline.org/Visit).
 Additionally, you can always call our Customer Service desk here at Town Hall to get any question that you might have answered (303.841.0353).
 We hope you enjoy living in Parker; we know we do! :-)